team-velocirabbit/rx-etl/README.md

 ```

 ##### extract.fromPostgres(connectionString, collectionOrTableName)
-This method connects to a Postgres database, imports the data from the desired table,parses data into JSON and wraps the data in an observable.
+This method connects to a Postgres database, imports the data from the desired table, parses data into JSON and wraps the data in an observable.
 The method takes a connection URI and table name as it's parameters.

 Example
 ```js